 Everyone has fears and concerns.
 Anxiety takes on an unusual form, plaguing you with unfounded fears and extreme worries.
 When a child hits a certain developmental stage (right around 18-20 months), they typically start to experience irrational fears.
 They are just starting to understand how the world works.
 A two-year-old child realizes that vacuum cleaners suck up dirt (and sometimes socks), so they are terrified of what could happen if the vacuum hits their own feet.
 Usually, loud noises (like fireworks) and unfamiliar experiences (like a dog or horse) can trigger a child’s fears and anxious feelings.

 Those are all very normal fears during that stage.
 As parents, we patiently help them navigate those fears by telling them over and over it’s okay and showing them we aren’t afraid.
-Eventually, most children move past those fears as they get a better grasp for how the world works.
+Eventually, most children move past those fears as they get a better grasp of how the world works.

 But sometimes childhood anxiety continues on.
 A fear of the dark is an example of a very common irrational fear that many children (and even adults!) experience.
 Sometimes a phobia or trigger is clear.
 Sometimes we can’t put a finger on what is causing us to behave irrationally or feel anxious.
 And, if we struggle to understand our motivations as adults, imagine how much harder it is for our kids!